Karl Saur: Life

 In his political testament of 29 April 1945, Adolf Hitler named Saur as the new Reichsminister of Munitions in place of Speer.
 However, the new Reich President, Karl Dönitz, ignored this directive and kept Speer on as Reichsminister of Industry and Production in the Flensburg government.
 From May 1945 Saur was in American custody.
-In 1948 he became a witness for the prosecution at the Krupp trial in Nuremberg - the Americans offered him immunity from prosecution for war crimes if he turned in state evidence, as they wanted a trial to demonstrate the collective guilt of German industry.
-For this he was viewed as a traitor by industry and was socially isolated.
+In 1948 he became a witness for the prosecution at the Krupp trial in Nuremberg - the Americans offered him immunity from prosecution for war crimes if he turned state's evidence, as they wanted a trial to demonstrate the collective guilt of German industry.
+After doing this he was viewed as a traitor by industry and was socially isolated.
 During denazification he was classified as a "fellow traveler" and was released shortly afterward.

-Saur founded an engineering consultancy in 1949, and also started a small publishing house.
-The resulting company Saur Verlag only became economically successful from the beginning of the 1960s under his son Klaus Gerhard Saur.
+Saur founded an engineering consultancy in 1949, and also started a small publishing house, Dokumentation Saur, which only became economically successful, now named Saur Verlag, from 1966 under his son Klaus Gerhard Saur.